pagkly/Zed/Investopedia3/Choose Well The Risks of Establishing General Partnerships.md

 Choose Well: The Risks of Establishing General Partnerships
 ## What Is a General Partnership?

 A general partnership is a business arrangement by which two or more individuals agree to share in all assets, profits, and financial and legal liabilities of a jointly-owned business.
-In a general partnership, partners agree to [unlimited liability](https://www.investopedia.com/terms/u/unlimited-liability.asp), meaning liabilities are not capped and can be paid through the seizure of an owner's assets.
+In a general partnership, partners agree to [[unlimited liability]](https://www.investopedia.com/terms/u/unlimited-liability.asp), meaning liabilities are not capped and can be paid through the seizure of an owner's assets.
 Furthermore, any partner may be sued for the business's debts.

 Each is responsible for their personal tax liabilities—including partnership earnings—on their income tax returns as taxes do not flow through the general partnership.